 “Weight gain was protective regardless of whether a person initially had a low or high body mass index,” Nakken says.

-Nakken defined weight gain as an increase in five BMI units.
+Nakken defined weight gain as extra kg each year.

 Cells can be vulnerable to low energy supply